173TECH/sayn/docs/database_objects.md

 With upstream prod it becomes a lot easier to work with your modelling layer without having to duplicate all your upstream tables for every person in the team or being forced to work with sampled data.

-## Exceptions

-There are 2 notes to make about database object references:

-  * The source table for copy tasks are interpreted as specified in the YAML, rather than being translated.
-This is because the main use case for copy is to serve as the EL layer of your ELT to, for example, pull data from your backend into the warehouse, and typically naming conventions are not compatible with those in your warehouse.
-  * Calling `src` or `out` in a python task in the `run` or `compile` or when using decorators will not affect the dependencies between tasks.
-To define dependencies through `src` and `out` you should either call these in the `config` method or specify
-    `sources` and `outputs` parameters to the `task` decorator.

 ## Advanced usage